avanh/avanh/README.md

 ### Hi there 👋

 I am Adam Van Hoesen, currently working in a dual role as a Systems and Software Engineer.
 I am a Full-Stack JavaScript developer but am working to expand into C++ and Python through some personal projects.
-Find out more about me at [AdamVanHoesen.com](https://AdamVanHoesen.com) & feel free to reach out via email.
+Find out more about me at [AdamVanHoesen.com](https://AdamVanHoesen.com) and feel free to reach out via email.

 ## ⚡ Technologies